 We will help you navigate the murky waters of social media management pricing models.
 Whether your clients are small businesses or large enterprises, this guide will unveil the best approaches to deciding the prices of your services.

-- Social media management tools: $30 per month.
+- Social media management tools: $30 – $300 per month (depending on the tool and features)

 Another factor to consider here is whether you’re sourcing the team in-house or going with freelancers or agencies.